Just Enough Cake: A Legacy Realized

 Raised on Johnston Street, Raised in Community

 “I’m a Johnston Street kid,” Stacy tells me.
 “My household was the only house with an only child—but I was never lonely.”
 Growing up in Perry Park on Brunswick’s south side, she was part of a neighborhood crew lovingly dubbed the “Fab Five”—Torrence and Daina Blash, Larry and “Suga” Cobbs, and herself.
-“Bikes, Lanier Plaza, McDonald’s, free tag—you name it.
+“Bikes, Lanier Plaza, McDonald’s, freeze tag—you name it.
 My house was the house to go to.”

 And in many ways, it was her first classroom.